-(a) All Payor claims, billing, and other rules will be followed.
-It is not the intent of this Addendum 1 to supplant contract terms in any COPA Hospital's or the New Health System's Managed Care Contracts other than specifically addressed herein.

-(b) Should the New Health System have an Excess Payment for any Payor for two consecutive years, the New Health System agrees to perform a root cause analysis audit and provide a report to the COPA Monitor setting forth its plan to address and prevent future Excess Payments.

-(c) With respect to any year in which an Excess Payment occurs, the Department may assess a remedial payment against the New Health System in an amount in the Department's discretion but not to exceed five hundred thousand dollars (\$500,000).
-Any such remedial payment will be paid as directed by the Department.

-(d) Neither this Addendum 1 nor any other provision of the COPA or the Terms of Certification creates a private right of action.

-(e) The provisions of this Addendum 1 shall apply to any Payor which has a Managed Care Contract with any COPA Party and subsequently goes out-of-network; provided, however, that the Hospital Inflation Adjustment and Physician Inflation Adjustment with respect to such Payor shall be multiplied by two (2x) in the first two (2) years the Payor is out of network and multiplied by one (1x) each year thereafter.
-Excess Payment Testing with respect to such Payors shall be conducted separately pursuant to Parts II through V above, as applicable.

-(f) If a Payor never had a Managed Care Contract with any COPA Party and was therefore never in-network, pricing for services rendered to such Payors and their patients shall be a percentage of charges calculated for the applicable COPA Party (until such time as the New Health System migrates to a single chargemaster) by dividing the payments received for such cases by the corresponding charges for such Payors during calendar year 2017 (the "Never Contracted Out of Network Percentage").
-When the New Health System migrates to a single chargemaster, the New Health System shall recalculate the Never Contracted Out of Network Percentage, which shall be approved by the COPA Monitor.
-The Never Contracted Out of Network Percentage will be reported to the COPA Monitor along with the Payment Indices.
-The Never Contracted Out of Network Percentage will be adjusted annually in accordance with Part VI.
+- 10.1 All Payor claims, billing, and other rules will be followed.
+It is not the intent of this Addendum 1 to supplant contract terms in any COPA Hospital's or the New Health System's Managed Care Contracts other than specifically addressed herein. - 10.2 Should the New Health System have an Excess Payment for any Payor for two consecutive years, the New Health System agrees to perform a root cause analysis audit and provide a report to the COPA Monitor setting forth its plan to address and prevent future Excess Payments from such Payor. - 10.3 With respect to any year in which an Excess Payment occurs, the Department may assess a remedial payment against the New Health System in an amount in the Department's discretion but not to exceed five hundred thousand dollars (\$500,000).
+Any such remedial payment will be paid as directed by the Department. - 10.4 Neither this Addendum 1 nor any other provision of the COPA or the Terms of Certification creates a private right of action. - 10.5 If a Payor, which has a managed care contract with any COPA Party, subsequently goes out of network the Payor's out of network provisions will dictate payment. - 10.6 Any disputes arising out of or in relation to this Addendum 1 shall be settled amicably by mutual discussion between the New Health System and the COPA Monitor.
+If the New Health System and the COPA Monitor are unable to resolve the Addendum 1 dispute through good faith negotiations within thirty (30) days of the disagreement first being identified, the parties agree to engage an independent consultant to review the matter in dispute and mediate the difference in opinion.
+The decision of the independent consulting firm on the Addendum 1 dispute shall be final and binding on the parties.
+This dispute resolution process shall only apply to disputes surrounding the terms and conditions of this Addendum 1.
+To the extent the dispute involves a matter or question related to the broader terms and conditions of the Terms of Certification, the dispute resolution provisions found in the Terms of Certification shall apply.

+PART XI

-PART XIII RESERVATION OF RIGHTS
+RESERVATION OF RIGHTS

-(a) Notwithstanding the provisions of Part XI, the Department reserves the right to change the price limits included herein from time to time if a Payor does not offer quality-based incentives, or for any other reasonable, and not arbitrary and capricious reason.

-(b) Notwithstanding the provisions of Part XI, the Department reserves the right, from time to time, in its reasonable, and not arbitrary and capricious discretion, to change the definitions herein, to add or subtract Payors from Excess Payment Testing, to add or subtract service lines of the New Health System, including but not limited to SNFs or pharmacies, and to otherwise change the measurement indices utilized to compare pre-Closing and post-Closing prices.
-The Department reserves such right depending upon changes in the utilization, Payor mix, method of reimbursement such as value-based contracts, or for any other reasons which cause the Excess Payment Testing herein ineffective in retaining Public Advantage.
+- 11.1 In lieu of the provisions of Part IX, the Department reserves the right to change the price limits included herein from time to time if a Payor does not offer quality-based incentives, or for any other reasonable, and not arbitrary and capricious reason. - 11.2 In lieu of the provisions of Part IX, the Department reserves the right, from time to time, in its reasonable, and not arbitrary and capricious, discretion, to change the definitions herein, to add or subtract Payors from the Audit Process, to add or subtract service lines of the New Health System, including but not limited to SNFs or pharmacies, and to otherwise change the measurement indices utilized to compare pre-Closing and post-Closing prices.
+The Department reserves such right depending upon changes in the utilization, Payor mix, method of reimbursement such as value-based contracts, or for any other reasons which cause the Audit Process herein ineffective in retaining Public Advantage.

-Appendix 1
+APPENDIX 1